IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

     | (8 Octets, including padding) |
     +-------------------------------+

-All 32-bit integral values, and all multi-byte integral values in structures listed above, are in big-endian (network) byte order.
+All 32-bit integral values, and all multi-octet integral values in structures listed above, are in big-endian byte order.

 ## LINKTYPE_NG40